MDT TAC21 20 inch Built From a Remington 700 SPS

-MDT TAC21 20 inch Suppressed Modular Rifle – I decided to kick off the relaunch of this site with an entry level project of readily available hardware, nothing custom.
-As a barreled action I decided to use a Remington Model 700 SPS Tactical AAC-SD rifle at a cost of $650.
-The Remington Model 700 SPS Tactical AAC-SD has a threaded muzzle to accept an AAC-SD Sound Suppressor.
-I just happen to have an AAC 762-SDN-6 on hand.
+MDT TAC21 20-inch Suppressed Modular Rifle – I decided to kick off the relaunch of this site with an entry-level project of readily available hardware, nothing custom.
+As a barreled action, I decided to use a Remington Model 700 SPS Tactical AAC-SD rifle at the cost of $650.
+The Remington Model 700 SPS Tactical AAC-SD has a threaded muzzle to accept an AAC-SD Sound Suppressor, and I just happen to have an AAC 762-SDN-6 on hand.

 Remington Model 700 SPS Tactical AAC-SD

 Pillar bedded Ghillie Green Hogue over-molded stock.
-Heavy contour barrel has a 5/8-24 inch threaded muzzle to accept all AAC suppressors, flash hiders and muzzle brakes as well as other manufacturers of similar accessories.
-Shipped with a thread protector installed to shoot right out of the box or for the easy addition of accessories.
-Rate of twist, laser etched on the barrel, is optimized at 1:10 inches to stabilize 168 to 220 grain bullets as well as sub-sonic loads.
-X-Mark Pro externally adjustable trigger is set at the factory at 3 1/2 pounds with a 2 pound range of adjustment
+The heavy contour barrel has a 5/8-24 inch threaded muzzle to accept all AAC suppressors, flash hiders, muzzle brakes, and other manufacturers of similar accessories.
+It was shipped with a thread protector installed to shoot right out of the box or for the easy addition of accessories.
+The rate of twist, laser-etched on the barrel, is optimized at 1:10 inches to stabilize 168 to 220-grain bullets and sub-sonic loads.
+X-Mark Pro externally adjustable trigger is set at the factory at 3 1/2 pounds with a 2-pound range of adjustment.

-The Model 700 SPS Tactical AAC SD Rifle, 308 (7.62×51 NATO) features a 20″ Heavy Barrel with 5/8-24 Threaded Muzzle.
-Shipped with Thread Protector Installed.
-Accepts AAC and all 5/8-24 Threaded Flash Hider, Muzzle Brake and Suppressor.
+The Model 700 SPS Tactical AAC SD Rifle, 308 (7.62×51 NATO), features a 20″ Heavy Barrel with 5/8-24 Threaded Muzzle.
+It ships with a thread protector installed.
+Accepts AAC and all 5/8-24 Threaded Flash Hider, Muzzle Brake, and Suppressor.
 1 in 10″ Rate of Twist for 168 grain-220 grain Bullets and Sub-Sonic Loads.
 Hogue Overmolded Ghillie Green Pillar Bedded Stock.
 X-Mark Pro Externally Adjustable Trigger Set at 3 1/2 Pounds.